BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **The Horn of the Hammerhand** `ACTIVE`

-Once per game at start of any Move phase, Helm can blow this horn.
-Until the end of that turn, enemy models within 24" of Helm suffer a -1 penalty to Courage tests.
+This is a Unique [war horn].
+Additionally, once per game at the start of any Move Phase, Helm can unleash a fearsome blow of the Horn of the Hammerhand.
+Until the End Phase of the turn, enemy models within 24" of Helm suffer a -1 penalty to any Courage Test they are required to make.

 - **The Hammerhand** `ACTIVE`

-Helm never counts as [unarmed][Unarmed].
+Helm is never considered to be [Unarmed][Unarmed]; ever.

 - **No Longer a Leader** `ACTIVE`

-Helm can never be your General.
-He cannot call [Stand Fast] and models cannot benefit from his Heroic Actions.
+If your Army includes Helm, then he can never be your Army's General even if he is the Hero with the highest Heroic Tier.
+Additionally, Helm can never call [Stand Fast] and friendly models cannot benefit from any Heroic Action declared by Helm.

 - **Berserk Rage** `ACTIVE`

-Helm must always Charge if able to do so.
-When he Charges, he gains [Terror] until the end of the turn, and may declare a free [Heroic Combat] in the Fight phase.
+Helm Hammerhand must always Charge if he is able to do so.
+Additionally, if Helm Charges into Combat then he gains the [Terror] special rule until the End Phase of the turn, and may declare a [Heroic Combat] in the Fight Phase without spending Might.

 </div>